-Name, Principal Occupation for Past Five Years and Directorships Age Director Since Incumbent Director (Class of 2013): FRANK J. KREJCI 62 1995 President and Chief Executive Officer of STRATTEC since September 1, 2012.
-President and Chief Operating Officer of STRATTEC from January 1, 2010 until September 1, 2012.
+Name, Principal Occupation for Past Five Years and Directorships Age Director Since Nominee for election at the Annual Meeting (Class of 2016): FRANK J. KREJCI President and Chief Executive Officer of STRATTEC since September 1, 2012.
+President and Chief Operating Officer of STRATTEC from January 1, 2010 until August 31, 2012.
 President of Wisconsin Furniture, LLC (d/b/a The Custom Shoppe, a manufacturer of custom furniture), from June 1996 until December 31, 2009.
-02 1773 Mr. Krejci is a sitting chief executive officer of a public company.
+63 1995 Mr. Krejci is the sitting chief executive officer of STRATTEC and has gained extensive experience and skills through his activities as an executive of STRATTEC for the past number of years.
 His experience includes strategic planning, financial oversight, compensation matters, organizational development, mergers and acquisitions and manufacturing and engineering in related industries.
 This business experience led to the conclusion that he should serve as a director of STRATTEC.
-Incumbent Directors (Class of 2014): MICHAEL J. KOSS 58 1995 President and Chief Executive Officer of Koss Corporation (a manufacturer and marketer of high fidelity stereophones for the international consumer electronics market) since 1989.
-Director of Koss Corporation.
-Mr. Koss is a sitting chief executive officer of a public company.
-His experience includes strategic planning, financial oversight, compensation and organizational development.
-Moreover, his career includes extensive experience in the electronics industry, international business and highly engineered products.
-This business and career experience led to the conclusion that he should serve as a director of
+Incumbent Directors (Class of 2014): DAVID R. ZIMMER 67 2006 Mr. Zimmer is a former chief executive officer of a public company and a chief financial officer of a subsidiary of a public company.
+His skill sets include strategic planning, financial oversight, compensation matters and organizational development.
+His career includes working several years in the automotive industry, international business in complex manufacturing related industries, as well as mergers and acquisitions experience.
+This business and career experience led to the conclusion that he should serve as a director of STRATTEC.